robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

 * \\(T\\) is the number of years until maturity.
 * \\(f\\) is the observation frequency.
 For example, \\(f = 260\\) for daily and \\(f = 12\\) for monthly.

+We can plug in daily or monthly yields to get an estimated return for investing in bonds.

 # 2002 to present

 The most recent history of TLT can be downloaded from Yahoo Finance ([here](https://uk.finance.yahoo.com/quote/TLT/history?p=TLT)).
-As TLT pays the bond coupons as dividends, we are using the dividend adjusted price.
+As TLT pays the bond coupons as dividends, we are using the dividend adjusted price:

 ![](images/tlt.svg)